 5. Discover Peloponnese’s Archaeological Sites

-If you love the combination of history and stunning landscapes, then you should visit Peloponnese in May, where everything is still blossoming.
+If you love the combination of history and stunning landscapes, then you should visit the Peloponnese in May, where everything is still blossoming.
 Peloponnese houses some spectacular Archaeological sites which are wonderfully located near beautiful towns and lovely seaside villages.

 The most important archaeological sites in the Peloponnese, separated into the regions they belong to are: